 Other features to consider:

 Each style of nail clippers has different features that you may or may not want based on your preferences.
-What are those features, and how can you decide if you want them?
+What are these features, and how can you decide if you want them?

 One important thing to consider is durability.
 If you have one small dog, durability may not be as important as if you have multiple dogs of various sizes or if you’re a professional groomer cutting the nails of multiple dogs per day.

 There’s always the chance you will get a defective pair, but good nail clippers should be sharp straight out of the package and should stay sharp for quite a long time.
-As you’re comparing reviews, compare how many people praise how sharp a brand of nail clippers are compared to how many complained about how quickly they became dull.
+As you’re comparing reviews, look at how many people praise the sharpness of a particular brand, compared to complaints about how quickly a brand became dull.

 Nail guards help prevent you from shoving your dog’s entire nail through the nail clippers, but it’s still possible to cut your dog’s nail too short and it blocks the view of what you’re doing.
 Many nail guards are moveable, so you can use it if you want and move it out of the way if you prefer to see what you’re cutting.

-Some nail grinders have a “safety feature” of a cap that covers most of the grinder with just a hole to put the nail into, I guess to prevent too much of the nail being filed down, or maybe to prevent hair from getting caught in the grinder.
-I’ve heard too many horror stories of nails getting caught between the grinder and the cap and being ripped off to recommend any style of nail grinder with this “safety feature.”
+Some nail grinders have a safety cap that covers most of the grinder with just a hole to put the nail into, perhaps to prevent too much of the nail being filed down, or maybe to prevent hair from getting caught in the grinder.
+However, I’ve heard too many horror stories of nails getting caught between the grinder and the cap and being ripped off to recommend any style of nail grinder with this “safety feature”.
 It’s better to just hold your dog’s hair out of the way and pay attention to what you’re doing.

 If you have healthy hands and a small to medium dog, the comfort and grip of nail clippers may not be as important, but if you have a large dog or arthritic hands, it can make a world of difference.